BigPay vs Wise Comparison for Malaysia 2023

 We will cover:

-Wise vs BigPay comparison summary: Wise supports more countries and currencies than BigPay, but both offer fast transfers.
-BigPay offers several personal finance tools, whereas Wise offers multi currency accounts that support 50+ currencies, including local account details in 10 currencies.
-Wise uses a mid-market exchange rate, while BigPay has a competitive exchange rate.
+Wise vs BigPay comparison summary: Wise supports more countries and currencies than BigPay, but both offer debit cards you can use for international spending, in-app options to manage your account and card, and fast international transfers.
+BigPay has some extras like loans and ways to pay local bills from your phone, whereas Wise offers more international features, like multi currency accounts that support 40+ currencies for holding and exchange, including local account details to get paid in 10 currencies.
+Wise uses the mid-market exchange rate, while BigPay has a competitive exchange rate.

 ProviderBest features